The Best Brake Rotors: Slow Your Roll with These Top Picks

-Operating from Bedford Park, Illinois, Power Stop is an American manufacturer of high-performance brake components.
+Operating from Bedford Park, Ill., Power Stop is an American manufacturer of high-performance brake components.
 Though the brand has only been in business since 1997, it’s garnered the accolades of car enthusiasts and racers everywhere thanks to its diversified line of brake pads, disc brake rotors, brake calipers, and more.
 A particularly popular product is the Power Stop Front Z23 Evolution Brake Rotor Kit.

 Brake Rotor Pricing

 Brake rotors are usually constructed from cast iron.
-This is an adequate material, but it's the heaviest.
+This is an adequate material, but it's also the heaviest.
 Another material used is steel or layered steel.
 Steel rotors are lighter and dissipate heat better than cast iron.
 Aluminum is another material used for rotors, which is favored by motorcycles because it’s lightweight.
 Additionally, some rotors are constructed from carbon.
 Carbon rotors offer excellent heat dissipation and performance.
 Lastly, ceramic (and carbon-ceramic) rotors promise unbeatable cooling capacity and heat dissipation.

 The brake rotors on your vehicle are subjected to a barrage of moisture, dirt, and debris every time you go for a drive.
 This may accelerate the spread of rust on your brake rotors, a particularly painful reality for those who see snow during their commutes.
 To protect brake rotors against rust and corrosion, some manufacturers coat their rotors with specialized protective chemicals.
 Coated rotors can reduce rust and corrosion, and ultimately extend their lifespan.

-Best Brake Rotors Reviews & Recommendations 2019
+Best Brake Rotors Reviews & Recommendations 2021

 - Use a micrometer to measure the wear on your brake rotor.
 Take five or six measurements around the rotor surface area where the brake pads made contact.
 Look in your vehicle’s owner manual for the original rotor thickness.
 If the rotor has worn down past the acceptable thickness level or if the wear is uneven, replacement is needed.